Shower Arm Pointing Up? Here’s How to Fix It Quickly

 Why a Shower Arm Might Screw-in Pointing Up

-To install a shower arm, you have to rotate it until it’s securely in.
+To install a shower arm, you have to rotate the pipe fitting until it’s securely in.
 However, “securely in” could be upside down, like in your case.

-To put it simply, the shower arm just didn’t rotate enough times.
-One additional rotation would have the showerhead pointing in the right direction.
+In my experience, more often than not, the shower arm likely hasn’t been rotated enough times.
+One additional rotation will have the showerhead pointing in the right direction.

 As it turns out, not all pipes fit together like perfect puzzle pieces.
-The good news here is that you can fix it yourself.
+But luckily, addressing the situation is quite simple, and you can do it yourself.

 How to Loosen a Stuck Shower Arm and Point it Down